πCreate a project

 To create a new workspace and an initial project:

-3. ng new prompts you for information about features to include in the initial project.
-Accept the defaults by pressing the Enter or Return key.
+ng newfollowed by the application name as shown here:ng new angular-tour-of-heroesng newprompts you for information about features to include in the initial project.
+Accept the defaults by pressing the Enter or Return key.choose

 ng new installs the necessary npm packages and other dependencies that Angular requires.
 This can take a few minutes.